GoAuditsGoAudits

 Conducting regular WHS audits helps establish a robust workplace health and safety system.
 A well-documented and systematically reviewed WHS system provides a solid foundation for managing risks and ensuring employee well-being.
 It also showcases your organization’s dedication to upholding the highest safety standards.

-Points to Remember During and After WHS Inspections
+Points to Remember During and After Workplace Audits and Inspections

 Here are essential points to consider during and after these inspections to ensure they are effective and comprehensive.

-Points to Consider When Conducting a Workplace Inspection
+Points to Consider When Conducting a WHS Inspection

 • Engage with employees and their representatives to understand potential hazards they have observed.
 It’s crucial as workers often have first-hand knowledge of safety issues that may not be immediately apparent to inspectors.